-Due to continual chemical alterations, some drugs are now more addictive and pose a greater health risk than others.
+Due to continual chemical alterations, some drugs are more addictive and pose a greater health risk than others.
 This is in part due to the components of the substance and how it affects the mood and behaviour of the user.
-However, the individual will show specific characteristics, certain habits and behaviour because of addiction.
+However, the individual will show specific characteristics, habits, and behaviours because of addiction.

-To classify a fully developed addiction, experts say four factors must be present.
+Experts say four factors must be present to classify a fully developed addiction.
 It also permits a differentiation from other compulsive behaviours.
-Compulsion, craving, consequences and control are the four factors.
-In some circles named the four Cs of addiction.
+Compulsion, craving, consequences and control are the four factors in some circles named the four Cs of addiction.
 You will find a description below.

-The behaviour starts as casual use.
-With time it turns into an impulse.
+The behaviour starts with casual use.
+With time, it turns into an impulse.
 It then becomes a compulsion.
 When the person cannot consume the substance, it becomes agonizing.
 The person can become anxious.
-Compulsion is an absolute urge to use overpowering the individual.
+Compulsion is an absolute urge that overpowers the individual.

-The urge to use becomes a way of life.
-According to the drug-addicted person, it is vital and lives almost solely for their next hit.
+The urge to use the substance becomes a daily affair.
+To the drug-addicted person, living for their next hit is a way of life.
 When a person stops using, physical or mental effects appear.
-Both physical and mental effects can occur at the same time, depending on the substance misuse.
-Restlessness, insomnia and lack of appetite can result.
+Both effects can also occur at the same time, depending on the substance of choice.
+Restlessness, insomnia, lack of appetite and many other symptoms can result.

-Even though the negativity of their use affects their family life, work, relationship and financial situation, they keep compulsively using.
+Even though the negativity of their use affects their family life, work, relationships and financial situation, they keep compulsively using.

 The person has lost all control over their consumption.
 The individual cannot cut down or eliminate the substance from their life.
 But can steal and secretly plan for their next hit.

 To a nonuser or casual alcohol/drug user, it’s difficult to understand why an addicted person doesn’t just stop—their usage snowballs into a compulsion that is difficult to control.
-Our experiences show that the drug addict or alcoholic is usually an intelligent and most often creative person.
+Our experiences show that the addicted person is usually intelligent and, most often, creative.

 Most had a bright future or a successful life, which only adds to the calamity of their downfall.
 As a person slips down the spiral, their loved ones try to deny the problem exists.
 This can go on for several years.
 This is part of the vicious cycle of addiction and has some devastating results.

-There are many different therapies for drug rehabilitation, and it is sometimes hard to choose from them.
-Drug Rehabilitation Referral Services offers a free service to help you find the right place for yourself or your loved one.
+When one shows addiction symptoms, choosing a therapy that works best for the individual is difficult.
+There are so many different methods for drug and alcohol rehabilitation in this country.
+Our Referral Services offers a free service to help you find the right place for yourself or your loved one.